Rio 2016 chief determined Games will be ready on time

 In a rare interview given to international media, Nuzman conceded that delays had slowed the work down, with the final venue master plan having not been completed until last September, but he insisted everything would be ready.

-“We know don’t have time to lose and we are not standing still,” Nuzman, who is also the head of the Brazilian Olympic Committee, told Friday's edition of Greek newspaper Kathimerini.
+“We know don’t have time to lose and we are not standing still,” Nuzman, who is also the head of the Brazilian Olympic Committee, told Saturday's edition of Greek newspaper Kathimerini.

 “Bringing the Games to Brazil was an ambition I held for a very long time and we are determined that we will deliver a Games to be proud of, within the agreed schedules and budgets.”